noahjahn/docker-workshop/docs/shell.md

 ## Pull

 Previously, I had mentioned that you might have to pull down a new image.
 This is especially true when the image tag that is referenced and being used is just the `latest` tag.
 Just specifying `oven/bun` as our image name is the same as specifying the image with the `latest` tag (`oven/bun:latest`).
-That tag will continue to be updated as new features or fixes are published to to the software that is being used.
+That tag will continue to be updated as new features or fixes are published to the software that is being used.

-Similarly to how you might need to `git pull` from a branch to pull down the latest code of a repository you're working on,to make sure we're always running the true "latest" version we'll want to `docker pull NAME[:TAG|@DIGEST]` before we run our docker commands.
+Similarly to how you might need to `git pull` from a branch to pull down the latest code of a repository you're working on, to make sure we're always running the true "latest" version we'll want to `docker pull NAME[:TAG|@DIGEST]` before we run our docker commands.
 Instead of having to remember this every time we run a docker command in our project, a good idea will be to just add the pull command to shell script

 ::: code-group